 Helen Hayes was born October 10th, 1900, to mother Essie and father Frank.
 Hayes was part of a family that loved to perform.
-Essie was an actress herself, and her great-aunt Catherine had been a famous singer in Ireland – a rival, in fact, for the great Jenny Lind.
-Essie enjoyed life on tour but struggled with her lack of success and boredom at home.
-She sometimes turned to drink but also found an outlet in nurturing Helen’s career.
+Essie was an actress herself, and her great-aunt Catherine had been a famous singer in Ireland – a rival, in fact, to the great Jenny Lind.
+Essie enjoyed life on tour but struggled with her lack of success and boredom at home, sometimes turning to drink to ease her pain.
+Thankfully, she also found an outlet in nurturing Helen’s career.
 After shepherding her daughter through the early stages of her theatrical training, she sent Helen to New York to audition for Lew Fields, a successful comedian, who cast the then eight-year-old Helen in her first major part.
-Hayes was an instant hit and was soon touring the country as the lead in Pollyanna and later winning acclaim on Broadway in Dear Brutus, which opened just a few months after her eighteenth birthday.
-This was the beginning of an enormously successful career that included turns on Broadway and tours across the country.
-Despite her success, Hayes sought greater control over her own affairs and eventually parted company with George C. Tyler, her producer, in order to join Actors’ Equity, the union for working actors.
+Hayes was an instant hit and was soon touring the country as the lead in Pollyanna and winning acclaim on Broadway in Dear Brutus, which opened just a few months after her eighteenth birthday.
+This was the beginning of an enormously successful career that included numerous Broadway and touring engagements.
+Despite her success, Hayes sought greater control over her own affairs and eventually parted company with George C. Tyler, her producer, in order to join Actors’ Equity, the union for working actors, a risky and influential move at the time.
 With her theatre career buzzing, Hayes took her first trip out to Hollywood to star in the 1931 film The Sin of Madelon Claudet, for which she won the first of two Oscars.
 This made her the first major stage actress to win an Academy Award, and opened the door for her to work with some of Hollywood’s leading figures, including Clark Gable, John Barrymore, and Robert Montgomery.

-Despite starring opposite several leading men of the day, Hayes’s true love was the theatre.
+Despite instant success in film, Hayes’s true love was the theatre.
 For a time, the First Lady of the American Theatre showed special aptitude for playing royals, including Mary Stuart in Mary of Scotland and Queen Victoria in Victoria Regina.
 The latter enjoyed a highly successful run at The National and earned enormous praise from critics – as well as the granddaughter of Queen Victoria herself, who found Hayes’s performance uncannily accurate.
-In addition to playing numerous leading roles on stage, including on Broadway, at The National, and on tour throughout the country, Hayes also found a theatrical husband in Charles MacArthur, a playwright.
+In addition to finding success on major stages throughout the country, Hayes also found her husband, a playwright named Charles MacArthur.
 The two met at a party and Hayes was instantly smitten with him.
 Sadly, MacArthur was drawn overseas during World War II and returned with a serious alcohol addiction.
 The couple had two children, a daughter Mary and adopted son James, but lost Mary to polio.
 This worsened Charles’s addiction and hastened his death in 1956.
 Having lost a husband and a child, Hayes poured herself into touring around the country while also making appearances in film and television, earning further awards and acclaim.
 Eventually, her own health became an issue and she was forced to retire from stage acting in 1971, the same year the film Airport, which earned her a second Oscar, was released.
 She continued to make appearances on screen well into her 80s.

 In addition to enjoying a rich and varied career, Hayes also applied herself to a number of philanthropic causes.
 This included serving as a spokesperson for Meals on Wheels, helping to raise funds for the polio vaccine, and collaborating with Lady Bird Johnson, the former First Lady, on a center for the preservation of wildflowers.
 It was in 1947, however, that her drive to do good was put to the test by none other than The National Theatre itself.
 At the time, The National was one of many theatres in the city that openly discriminated against Black patrons and limited their access to productions.
-That year, Hayes joined other leading theatre makers, including musical lyricist Oscar Hammerstein II and actor Fredric March, in signing a pledge condemning these discriminatory practices.
+That year, Hayes joined other leading theatre makers in signing a pledge condemning these discriminatory practices.
 The pledge read:

 “I condemn and decry the practice of discrimination in the theatre as an action completely in disagreement with all basic principles of the profession.
 As a first step to combat this evil, I will not knowingly contract to perform in any play in any theatre in the city of Washington which practices such discrimination toward either audience.“